tmtk75/tmtk75.github.io/_posts/2013-06-30-how_to_use_font_awesome_on_ios.md

 ## Steps to use
 It's a few steps to use.

-- Add .ttf to your project
+- Copy `fontawesome-webfont.ttf` to your project
 - Add font name to .plist
-- Add .h and .m files to your project
+- Copy .h and .m files to your project
 - Import `NSString+FontAwesome.h`
 - Add a piece of code to use

+I did on Xcode-4.6.3.

 ## Copy the font resource
 Copy `fontawesome-webfont.ttf` to your project.
 The file is contained in [here](https://github.com/alexdrone/ios-fontawesome/tree/master/Resources).